chenjian-research/groundwater_PFAS/README.md

 Package dependencies:

-After installing Python and Jupyter Notebook, you need install the following Python packages (if not already installed): pip install scikit-learn, xgboost, shap, matplotlib, pandas, numpy, statsmodels, imblearn, geopandas Installation may take approximately 10-20 minutes, depending on your internet speed and system specifications.
+After installing Python and Jupyter Notebook, you need install the following Python packages (if not already installed): pip install scikit-learn, xgboost, shap, matplotlib, pandas, numpy, statsmodels, imblearn, geopandas.
+Installation may take approximately 10-20 minutes, depending on your internet speed and system specifications.

 Running the demo: